timmy-cde/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Beautify Forgot Page
 - Added styles on the last part of forgot page [(commit d4bd01a)](https://github.com/timmy-cde/aws-bootcamp-cruddur-2023/commit/d4bd01af53609c8e5be1580189b8b6365a84c161)

-### Decouple the JWT verify by Container Sidecar pattern using aws-jwt-verify.js library
+### Decouple the JWT verify using aws-jwt-verify.js library
+**A few days later after I finished it, I realized I did not implement the side car pattern, so I'll also try to inplement this using sidecar pattern later.**
 - I first started by creating a new folder named `jwt-node-sidecar` and inside it I created a Dockerfile to serve a nodejs environment on port 4000
   ```Dockerfile
   FROM node:16.18